Discover more from ukraine@war

 “Time is not on Ukraine’s side.
 The outcome of this battle, right here, today, is dependent on the people in this room.”

 We all remember Mark, who was the one walking around around with the big green map whispering to David about intercepted messages.

 To make a long story short, Ukraine decided not to trust U.S. intelligence about Russia’s plan to invade in October, November, December, January and the first half of February.
-Ze and his new defense minister downplayed the invasion threat deliberately, so ordinary Ukrainians would not panic, flee and tank the economy1.
+Ze and his new defense minister downplayed the invasion threat deliberately, so ordinary Ukrainians would not panic, flee and tank the economy.

-[One of the nice aspects about Substack’s CMS is the absence of the search function, which would help me remember all the times I scratched my head in disbelief whenever Ukrainians officials said an invasion by Russia was unlikely2.]
+[One of the nice aspects about Substack’s CMS is the absence of the search function, which would help me remember all the times I scratched my head in disbelief whenever Ukrainians officials said an invasion by Russia was unlikely.]

 There must be something wrong with me.
 I was overcome by nausea and stopped listening around the 20-minute mark when they started talking about the genisis of Ukraine’s neo-Nazis and Azov.